diging/author-disambiguation/README.md

         ```

 * `TrainingDataGenerator.py`
-This module is responsible for generating Training records.
+This class is responsible for generating Training records.
 By training records, we mean the following 2 things.

     * Generate records in the form of : AUTHOR_INSTANCE_1, AUTHOR_INSTANCE_2, MATCH(0,1).
 The corresponding output file is called `train.csv`